Licensed Marriage Family Therapist

 Practicing Since: 2002

 The field of Depth Psychology we know today came from the original works of Carl Jung and Sigmund Freud.
-Both Jung and Freud sought awareness and examination of all things unconscious.
+Both Jung and Freud sought awareness and examination of all things human, in particular our unconscious selves.
 A Depth approach looks across a wide field of knowing, from direct personal experience to culture and human existence as a whole.
-Image, dream, and metaphor are important components in uncovering our true selves.
+Image, dream, and metaphor can be helpful components in uncovering our true selves.

 Helping to develop healthy, happy lives and relationships within the queer, poly, lifestyle, and sexual minority communities.

 I believe relationships are the cornerstone of all human development.
-Our development has everything to do with our ability to have trusting, stable, loving, and overall fulfilling relationships.
+Our health has everything to do with our ability to have trusting, stable, loving, and overall fulfilling relationships.

 Codependency can be defined as the tendency to put others needs before your own; accommodating to others to such a degree that you tend to discount or ignore your own feelings, desires and basic needs.
 In codependency our self-esteem depends largely on how well we please, take care of and/or solve problems for someone else (or many others).
 In a sense, then only really know yourself through your role with others.
 Moving towards greater balance between self and others is possible!